wallabag/wallabag/docs/en/user/download_articles.rst

    :alt: download article
    :align: center

-You can also download a full category in these formats.
+You can also download a full category (unread, starred, archive) in these formats.
 For example, on **Unread** view, click on this icon in the top bar:

 .. image:: ../../img/user/download_articles.png
    :alt: download articles